rameshkumars12/Deep-Learning/BookShelf/Readme.md

+# Navigate to My BookShelf Github Repo for codes https://github.com/rameshkumars12/BookShelf/

 # BookShelf
-# Navigate to My BokShelf Github Repo for codes https://github.com/rameshkumars12/BookShelf/

 BookShelf is an Computer-Vision based Webapp, Which detects text from images of a book and gives the detail information of a book in a table format.

 ## Steps Involved: